kantegory/ITMO-ICT-Backend-2023/labs/K33401/Reingeverts Vadim/Laboratory Work 2/Readme.md

 #### Logout

-- Logout would be achived by clearing local storage on the client
+- Logout would be achieved by clearing local storage on the client

 ### Stock quantity constraint
 > Was made using Prisma's [interactive transaction](https://stackoverflow.com/a/74292933)